Gmail FAQ

 To find all emails with the word invoice and an attachment, your search would look like: "invoice has:attachment".

-How can I update my Google account email following a domain change?
+How can I update my Google account email following a rename or domain change?

-This ensures Missive properly syncs with Google’s servers using the updated domain.
+This ensures Missive properly syncs with Google's servers using the updated address.

 Can I use a custom SMTP server with my Gmail account?